problemtwo/omicron/README.md

 ```

 ### Syntax
-To assign a variable, simply use the 'set' keyword. (semi-colons are required).
+To assign a variable, simply use the 'set' keyword (semi-colons are required).
 ```
  set x = 0;
 ```